VishnuKosuri12/ML-for-Flight-Delays/README.md

 # ML-for-Flight-Delays
-ML model which can predict flight delays
+ML model which can predict flight delays with data from somewhere